Video produced by TEDx Talks

 - Encourage independence.
 Your loved one may always need your help with certain aspects of their care such as dressing changes.
 However, any tasks or activities they can safely manage themselves should be encouraged.
 Your loved one will start to regain a sense of control on their road to recovery.
 Moreover, this will help free you to take more time for yourself and tend to your other responsibilities.

 - Stay Connected to friends and family.
 It is so important to do your best to maintain those relationships that are meaningful to you.
 They can be a great source of support for you and provide opportunities for socialization.
 When you can try to plan activities outside of the house.
 It’s healthy for you and your loved one to spend some time away from each other.

 - Ask for help.
 You will find that most of your friends and family are more than happy to offer their support.
 Things like running errands, cooking meals or escorting your loved one to doctor’s appointments are all things that can be delegated to friends and family.

 Above all, know that you are not alone.
 There are other caregivers out there who are going through similar experiences.
-We invite you to visit the Caregiver Forum here at MyLVAD.com to connect with them, share you experiences, questions, advice and insights.
+We invite you to visit the Caregiver Forum here at MyLVAD.com to connect with them, share your experiences, questions, advice, and insights.